-As a consultant, Pam has found the perfect way to combine her love for political science and research with her introverted nature.
-She gets to spend most of the work day in her office, out of the fray, turning sizable amounts of data into useful information.
-Pam particularly enjoys categorizing and synthesizing hundreds of pages of open-ended survey responses so that clients have a way to understand and measure respondents’ input.
-Although Pam is most happy alone at her computer, she occasionally steps outside her comfort zone and works directly with clients and colleagues.
-At these times, Pam admits that she actually enjoys the human interaction that consulting demands.
+As a PSC consultant, Pam has found the perfect way to combine her love for political science and research with her introverted nature.
+She gets to spend a good deal of time programming surveys and turning sizable amounts of data into useful information.
+In addition to analyzing quantitative data, Pam enjoys categorizing and synthesizing open-ended survey and interview responses so that clients have a way to understand and measure respondents’ input.
+Although Pam is most happy alone at her computer, she does step outside her comfort zone to work directly with clients and colleagues.
+At these times, Pam admits that she enjoys the human interaction that consulting demands.

-Pam has over 20 years of experience working in various offices as an administrative assistant, an office manager, an accounting clerk, a human resources assistant, and a research assistant—a position she held during her first stint at PSC from 1998–2001.
+Pam has over 20 years of experience working in various offices as an administrative assistant, an office manager, an accounting clerk, and a human resources assistant.
+Her history with PSC also includes roles as a research assistant and program assistant, positions which she’s held during her 12 plus years with the firm.

 A Little More…